Jammsterr7077/fatality-molotov-esp/README.md

-simple 3d molotov esp for fatality.win
+accurate 3d molotov esp for the fatality.win lua api

 This won't work with the latest game update.
 You need to manually update the client_dll offsets using the links in the code comments next to each value.